Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Experiments

-To illustrate the superiority of our proposed model, we conduct the experiments on Atari games and compare with vanilla FQF~\cite{yang2019fully}.
-Different from the FQF model implemented by DNN, the MCS-FQF model integrates more biologically plasubile mechaism such as multi-compartment neuron and population encoding, and is directly trained with surrogate gradient method.
-Thus, the comparative experiments could sufficiently demonstrate the advantages of brain-inspired model in enhancing information representation and integration.
+To demonstrate the superiority of our proposed model, we conducted experiments on Atari games, comparing it with the vanilla FQF model~\citep{yang2019fully} and the Spiking-FQF model implemented using the ANN-SNN conversion method~\citep{li2022efficient}.
+Unlike the FQF model, which is based on DNNs, the MCS-FQF model incorporates more biologically plausible mechanisms, such as multi-compartment neurons and population encoding, and is trained directly using the surrogate gradient method.
+These comparative experiments effectively highlight the advantages of our brain-inspired model in enhancing information representation and integration.

-The MCS-FQF model uses 512 multi-compartment neurons to integrates the states and quantile fractions.
-The final fully connected network consists of 512 neurons as a hidden layer and outputs the $N=32$ corresponding quantile values for each state-action pair.
-The MCS-FQF model is simulated with $T=8$ time steps and directly trained by the STBP algorithm with gradient surrogate function.
+The MCS-FQF model employs 512 multi-compartment neurons to integrate state and quantile fraction information.
+The final fully connected network includes a hidden layer of 512 neurons and outputs $N=32$ corresponding quantile values for each state-action pair.
+The MCS-FQF model is simulated over $T=8$ time steps and is trained directly using the STBP algorithm with a gradient surrogate function.

-All models are learned with the same experimental settings, which can be found in Table S1, for 20 million frame steps.
-We use Adam optimizer to minimize the Huber quantile regression loss and RMSprop optimizer to minimize Wasserstein loss.
-We run ten rounds of the models' tests, and the averaged reward and variance curve for our model and baseline are plotted in Figure~\ref{Fig:result}.
-Experimental results show a consist performance boost of our MCF-FQF model on diverse games.
-Especially for the Hero, Kangroo and Krull games, our MCS-FQF model remarkably outperforms the baseline FQF model.
+All models were trained under the same experimental conditions, detailed in Table~\ref{Tab:parameter}, for 20 million frame steps.
+We used the Adam optimizer to minimize the Huber quantile regression loss and the RMSprop optimizer to minimize the Wasserstein loss.
+Each model was tested in ten independent runs, and the average reward and variance curves for our model and the baseline are presented in Figure~\ref{Fig:result}.
+The experimental results consistently demonstrate a performance boost with our MCS-FQF model across various games.
+Notably, in the Hero, Kangaroo, and Krull games, our MCS-FQF model significantly outperforms the baseline FQF model.